m1ck2/hg-sip/sphinx/command_line.rst

     The extract (defined with the :directive:`%Extract` directive) with the identifier ``ID`` is written to the file ``FILE``.

-.. cmdoption:: -z <FILE>

-    The name of a file containing more command line options.
+Command line options can also be placed in a file and passed on the command line using the ``@`` prefix.